LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ## Thought Process For Troubleshooting Errors
 1. What number does the HTTP status start with(4XX?
 5XX?)
 2. What does the response say?
 Always read the full message!
-3. Look up documentation about the specific issue.
-If request was covered in Beginner's Crash Course, check the repos for correct syntax.
+3. Look up the documentation about the specific issue.
+Compare your request and with the example from the documentation.
+Identify the mistake and make appropriate changes

-4. If the HTTP status starts with a 4, compare the request you've written and the documentation.
-Identify what is different and make appropriate changes.
+**At times, you will face error messages that are not very helpful.
+We will go over a couple of these and see how we can troubleshoot these types of errors**

 ## Trip down memory lane
 Throughout the series, we learned how to send requests related to following topics: